tamarakaufler/go-crawler/README.md

 - Provide a flag for setting the retrieved number of links on a page
 - Provide a help flag showing basic command info and its usage
 - Improve the sitemap display
+- Limit the number of concurrently run goroutines